Vivekjoshi11/propertymassadoption/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Script Instructions
+This guide explains how to use the scripts to process a .csv file and submit the data.
+Follow the steps below for a smooth workflow.

+Prerequisites
+Node.js installed (v14 or later).
+A valid .env file containing the required credentials.
+Access to the .csv file that follows the required format (details below).
+Steps to Use
+Prepare the CSV File

+Ensure your .csv file is formatted correctly.
+See CSV Format for details.
+Run the Script

+Open the application.
+Click on the "Choose File" button to select your .csv file.
+Only .csv files are supported.
+If you upload another format, it will be rejected.
+Submit the File

+Once the .csv file is selected, click the Submit button.
+This will trigger the script to process your file and execute the necessary operations.
+Check the Results

+If successful, the application will display a success message with relevant details.
+In case of errors, review the logs displayed in the terminal or console for troubleshooting.
+CSV Format
+The .csv file must follow this format:

+address
+123 Example St, NY, USA
+456 Another Rd, LA, USA
+Example File:
+csv
+Copy
+Edit
+address
+123 Example St, NY, USA
+456 Another Rd, LA, USA
+789 Sample Ave, SF, USA
+Note: The address column is mandatory, and each row must contain a valid address.
+Ensure the file is saved in .csv format.

+Expected Outputs
+Success:
+A message confirming successful processing will be displayed, along with any relevant details (e.g., CID of files uploaded to IPFS).

+Error:
+If any issues occur (e.g., invalid file format, missing data), the system will display error logs for troubleshooting.